 1. The Smart Pre-Visit: Set the Stage for Value

 Ditch the generic intake form.
 Integrate the scheduling process with your benefits platform to deliver a personalized care checklist to the provider.
 Before the call even starts, the doctor knows: "Patient here for allergy consultation.
 Also overdue for an annual diabetes screening."
-This instantly frames the conversation around total health.
+That instantly frames the conversation around total health.

 2. The Visit Itself: The Doctor as Your System Ambassador

-• Seamlessly refer patients to in-network preventive services (labs, screenings) with one click, booking appointments and sending details to the patient's app.
+- Quickly refer patients to in-network preventive services (labs, screenings) with one click, booking appointments and sending details to the patient's app.

-• Recommend eligible products-like a high-quality thermometer or fitness tracker-available for purchase using pre-tax or incentive dollars in your company's benefits store.
+- Recommend eligible products—like a high-quality thermometer or fitness tracker—available for purchase using pre-tax or incentive dollars in your company's benefits store.

 3. The Critical Follow-Through: Automate the Reward

 This is where the "wealth" engine kicks in.
-Using verified completion data (like standard preventive care codes), the system should automatically:
+Using verified completion data—like standard preventive care codes—the system should automatically:

-• Deposit incentive dollars into a designated spending account or store.
+- Deposit incentive dollars into a designated spending account or store.

-• Contribute a matched amount to the employee's retirement or pension plan.
+- Contribute a matched amount to the employee's retirement or pension plan.

 Measuring What Truly Matters

-• Preventive Activation Rate: The percentage of telehealth visits that lead to a scheduled screening or health assessment.
+- Preventive Activation Rate: The percentage of telehealth visits that lead to a scheduled screening or health assessment.

-• Wealth-Link Participation: How many employees are accruing financial benefits directly from their health actions?
+- Wealth-Link Participation: How many employees are accruing financial benefits directly from their health actions?

-• Ecosystem Engagement: Does telehealth use predict higher participation in pharmacy, coaching, or financial wellness programs?
+- Ecosystem Engagement: Does telehealth use predict higher participation in pharmacy, coaching, or financial wellness programs?

 The Bedrock: Compliance and Trust